How Probiotics Boost Immunity

 The number of 'good' bugs in your digestive system can be imbalanced by a wide range of factors including:

-Inner Health Plus is a probiotic supplement that may help support your general wellbeing, digestive health and immunity.
+Inner Health Plus is a probiotic supplement that will help support your general wellbeing, digestive health and immunity.
 If you have been taking a course of antibiotics a probiotic such as Inner Health Plus may assist in maintaining the balance of good bacteria.
 With 25 billion bacteria in every capsule you would need 22 tubs of yoghurt to get the same amount of good bacteria as in just one capsule of Inner Health Plus.

 Inner Health for Kids: Inner Health for Kids is for every child, everyday to support general wellbeing and digestive health.
 This is the probiotic to use to help restore digestive balance in kids after antibiotic use.

-Other probiotics in the Ethical Nutrients range address very specific health concerns and may reduce the symptoms and help manage the particular condition.
+Other probiotics in the Ethical Nutrients range address very specific health concerns and will reduce the symptoms and help manage the particular condition.
 These are the different probiotics available from Ethical Nutrients and their benefits.